smclacke/minishell/zxy_sarah_notes/SARAH_TD.md

 		old_work_dir = null (at the start?) this is being passed as str to strjoin for new_full and then segfaults

-cd "" and cd '' seems to work the same as cd .
+-> cd "" and cd '' seems to work the same as cd .  :

--> whyyyy
-➜  minishell git:(sarah) ✗ cd ""
-➜  minishell git:(sarah) ✗ cd ''
-➜  minishell git:(sarah) ✗ cd
-➜  ~ cd .
-➜  ~ cd Desktop/minishell
-➜  minishell git:(sarah) ✗ cd .
-➜  minishell git:(sarah) ✗ cd ""
-➜  minishell git:(sarah) ✗ cd ''

 ********************************************************************************